-This video will give you a pretty good idea of how people dress in Cuenca.
+This video of El Centro (webcam) will give you a pretty good idea of how Ecuadorians dress in the Andes Mountains of Cuenca.

 How Do Women Dress in Cuenca?

-Most Ecuadorian women wear tight fitting dark colored jeans (it’s a cultural thing) with a nice sweater and high heeled shoes.
+Most of the younger Ecuadorian women wear tight fitting dark colored jeans (it’s a cultural thing) with a nice sweater or blouse and high heeled shoes.
 A small percentage wear stretchy pants that also fit quite tight.
 Some of them wear tennis shoes or boots with their jeans or slacks, probably depends on where they are going and what they are doing.
 Jeans are always tucked into the boots probably because they do not sell "boot leg" jeans here; I haven't seen them.
 All the jeans fit tight all the way down to the ankle.

 Very seldom will you see an Ecuadorian woman wearing shorts or low cut blouses, but there are a few that do.
-We’ve seen some women wearing shorts here, but they are usually gringas—they wear short-shorts, thongs and a t-shirt, even on those chilly 60ish days.
+We’ve seen some women wearing shorts here, but they are usually young gringas—they love to wear short-shorts, flip flops and a t-shirt, even on those chilly 60ish days.

-The indigenous Ecuadorian women wear traditional suede Ecuadorian skirts (usually purple or red) and sweaters.
+The indigenous Ecuadorian women wear traditional suede Ecuadorian skirts (purple, green or red) and sweaters.
 They wear a wool wrap-around scarf for the chillier days.
 Simple, black, low heeled pumps are the shoes of choice.
 They top this ensemble off with a panama style hat made here in Ecuador.

 If you want to blend in bring several pairs of dark blue or black jeans and or slacks, and several sweaters.
-I see a lot of women wear the v-neck solid colored sweaters with a tank top underneath the sweater.
-Bring a couple a pairs of good walking shoes, tennis shoes, and a pair of dark colored pumps and sandals.
-I don’t think you have to wear high-heels to blend in because there are a lot of women here who wear low-heeled boots and tennis shoes.
+I see a lot of women wear the v-neck solid colored (thin) sweaters with a tank top underneath the sweater.
+Bring a couple a pairs of good walking shoes, tennis shoes.
+If high heels is not your thing, no problem, I don’t think you have to wear high-heels to blend in because there are a lot of women here who wear low-heeled boots and tennis shoes.

 Women don’t wear t-shirts as often here as they do in the U.S. Blouses and sweaters are seen being worn a lot here and or simple pullover short sleeve tops.
 The younger women wear t-shirts but they are seldom tight fitting or white in color.
-One time so far I have observed a young woman wearing holey jeans.
+A few times we have observed a young woman wearing holey jeans.
 So the holey jean look is not that popular here, nor is tattoos, or nose or lip rings.
 Most of the Ecuadorian women dress nice and take pride in their appearance.

-Bring a couple of sweaters with you.
+You might want to bring a couple of sweaters or long sleeve shirts with you.
 Believe me when there are four seasons in one day you’ll be glad to have something warm to put on when the wind starts to blow, clouds roll in and it gets chilly.
 We’ve been out when the day started out at 45 degrees and by noon it was 72, but by 3PM it was 50’s and windy and rainy.
 So be prepared and dress in layers.
 Hoodies are VERY popular with everyone here!!

 How Do Men Dress In Ecuador